hippiex/hippiex.github.io/_posts/2010-08-15-cfimage-cmyk-workaround-to-rgb.markdown

 <img src="/images/cfimage-cmyk-rgb/bailey-rgb.jpg" style="" />

-So here is the new image of Bailey that is now RGB and all the Profile information removed.
-The coloring of the image changes slightly when you convert it to RGB from `CMYK`, but so far I haven't found a way to get it any closer.
-You can also resize and get the image info with `Imagemagick`, but I am doing that with `CFIMAGE`.
-In hopes that I can one day just comment this out and all the operations will work consistently.
+So here is the new image of Bailey converted to `RGB` and all the profile information removed.
+The coloring of the image changes slightly when you convert it to `RGB` from `CMYK`, but so far I haven't found a way to get it any closer.
+You can also resize and get the image info with `Imagemagick`, but I am doing that with `CFIMAGE` in hopes that I can one day just comment this out and all the operations will work consistently no matter the color format.
 Maybe Adobe will fix that in the next release so this can all be done in `CFIMAGE`.

 Hope this helps out others struggling with the same issue.
-This works well ( I have converted thousands of images) on Linux and OS X. I haven't tried it on windows, but I would assume it would work by either calling it directly or wrapping it in a BATCH file.
-If anyone tries it on Windows let me know.
+This works well ( I have converted thousands of images) on `Linux` and `OSX`.
+I haven't tried it on windows, but I would assume it would work by either calling it directly or wrapping it in a BATCH file.
+If anyone tries it on Microsft Windows let me know.

 *Links*